 - 89. On my sixteenth birthday I was in Forfar Sheriff Court and I asked was sending me to Polmont but he told me he could keep me at Rossie Farm until I was seventeen.
 It was the same judge, Cormack, who also travelled to Perth, and he admonished me and returned me to Rossie. - 90.
 The last time I was taken out of the closed block to go to court, Sheriff Cormack was going to admonish me and return me to Rossie Farm but and I kicked off in the dock and said that we weren't going back.
-This was when Mr stood up and the Sheriff asked him something.
-The reply was that I was going back to the closed block and that we weren't was going back to the training school.
-I told Mr 90.
-The normal said as from that moment we were no longer pupils at Rossie Farm.
+This was when Mr ^{GZS} stood up and the Sheriff asked him something.
+The reply was that I was going back to the closed block and that was going back to the training school.
+I told Mr ^{GZS} that I would barricade myself in again and ^{GZS} said he would run away.
+Then Mr ^{GZS} said as from that moment we were no longer pupils at Rossie Farm.
 Sheriff Cormack sent us to Polmont.
-That was 1971.
+That was ^{GZS} 1971.